buildarr/buildarr-radarr/docs/index.md

 !!! note

-    The following resources are not yet supported by this plugin (but will be added in future versions):
+    Configuration of the following resources are not yet supported by this plugin (but will be added in future versions):

     * Import Lists